Multiplier Submodule Sheaves and a problem of Lempert: Introduction

-The above results on strong openness may be reformulated in the setting of the line bundles with singular hermitian metric $h$.
-Let $(L, h)$ be a pseudoeffective line bundle, i.e., the curvature current of $h$ is semi-positive, then the associated multiplier ideal sheaf $\cal{I}(h)$ satisfies the strong openness.
-It's natural to ask if the similar multiplier submodule sheaves for the case of the vector bundles satisfy the analogue properties.
-In the present paper, we'll answer this question and obtain more properties of the multiplier submodule sheaves.
+The above results on strong openness and stability can be reformulated within the context of holomorphic line bundles with singular Hermitian metrics.
+Let $(L,h)$ be a pseudoeffective line bundle, i.e., the curvature current of $h$ is semi-positive, then the associated multiplier ideal sheaf $\cal{I}(h)$ satisfies the strong openness.

+It is natural to ask whether the analogous multiplier submodule sheaves, associated to singular Hermitian metrics on holomorphic vector bundles, satisfy similar properties.
+Lempert initiated studying such a question in \cite{Lempert17}.
+In the present paper, motivated by Lempert's work, we address this question by two different methods and obtain some additional properties concerning multiplier submodule sheaves.
+During our research process, we observed an affirmative answer to a question of Lempert on the preservation of Nakano semi-positivity under limit of an increasing metrics.

+Let $X$ be a complex manifold, $E$ be a holomorphic vector bundle of rank $r$ over $X$.
+A singular Hermitian metric on $E$ is a measurable map $h$ from the base manifold $X$ to the set of Hermitian forms on the fibers of $E$, which assigns to almost every point $x \in X$ a Hermitian form $h(x)$ on $E_x$ satisfying $0 < \det h(x) < +\infty$.